-Resistant to wear, it can be white or colored and maintains a strength and thickness unlike suede.
+Resistant to wear, it can be white or colored and maintains strength and thickness, unlike suede.
 This is because of the outer layer that is used, making it the exact opposite of how suede is achieved.

 Nubuck is more expensive than suede and must be heavily colored or dyed to conceal the sanding and stamping marks, should this be an issue for some people.

 Commonly used for jackets, shirts, shoes, bags and even furniture, suede is made from the underside of the animal skin which is softer and more workable as opposed to the outer layer.

 After scraping through to create a unique nap which is a soft and fuzzy surface found in fabrics and leather, it creates a suppleness that is not typically as fine as Nubuck, mainly because it having a much looser fiber structure, suede is made.